Robust inference using density-powered Stein operators: Discussion

 \section{Discussion}

-We reformulate Stein's method in a robust framework that remains stable under model misspecification.
-The central idea is simple: let the operator “weight harder” where the model assigns mass and “weight less” in the tails.
-The $\gamma$-Stein operator realizes this by weighting the classical Stein field with $q^\gamma$, which in turn yields robust discrepancies and estimating equations that remain valid for unnormalized models.
-A transport-variation identity links this construction to the first variation of the $\gamma$-divergence, grounding the method in information geometry rather than ad hoc weighting.
+We have formulated a density-power weighted version of the Stein operator.
+The resulting operator weights the classical Stein field by \(q^\gamma\), which leads to estimating equations and discrepancies that can be evaluated for unnormalized models.
+The transport-variation identity relates this construction to the first variation of the \(\gamma\)-divergence.

 Classical Stein operators perform well when data and model are well-aligned, but they can be brittle under contamination.
 The $\gamma$-weight introduces a controlled insensitivity to low-density regions: inliers continue to shape the fit, while outliers exert a much weaker influence.
 Conceptually, the method combines two forces already present in Stein flows--the ascent along the score and the repulsive spreading--then modulates both by $q^\gamma$.
 The result is a flow that concentrates learning effort where the model believes the signal lives.